 There is lots of data available today by a routine search re the Florizel, including the names of all those that were lost & survived, but you might wish to know that in 1976 Doubleday Canada Limited published 'A Winter's Tale, the wreck of the Florizel', written by Cassie Brown (1919-1986).
 (There are six circulating copies of the book in the Toronto library system, and the book would seem to be easily available in both hard & soft cover).
 An image of the volume's cover is here.
 I did read via the 'Twillingate Sun and Northern Weekly Advertiser' from the Notre Dame Bay Region of Newfoundland, that Captain Martin was held responsible for the disaster.
 On Jun.
 1, 1918, the findings of the Court of Enquiry were published.
 'The decision of the Marine Court of Enquiry into the Florizel disaster was given to the public Tuesday night.
 The Court finds Captain MARTIN solely responsible for the disaster, it being described as due to faulty navigation on his part.
 His certificate has been suspended for 21 months, but in view of his previous good record, he is recommended for a 1st Mate’s certificate during that period.
 All the other Officers and crew of the ship are held blameless.'
 I saw a second WWW site which stated that Captain Martin died soon after the disaster.
 But Cassie Brown clearly advises us: 'Captain William Martin left Newfoundland & never returned; he settled in Brooklyn, New York, & because of his previous excellent record, was quickly accepted by the Munson Lines &, later, Wessel Duvol.
 His trips as master were to ports in South America.
 In later years, when visited by old shipmates, he told them he knew why the Florizel had gone ashore, but would say no more' & 'He never spoke of the tragedy to his two sons, William and Robert. ....
 He was Port Captain when he died of a stroke, Jan.
 20, 1939, at the age of sixty-three'.

 It would appear that there were a number of contributing factors to the disaster.
 'Exactly what happened on the Florizel throughout the night of February 23, 24, will never be known.'
 Evidence would appear to have been withheld even from the Court of Enquiry as to why the Florizel had made so little progress southbound after leaving harbour.
 That fact would seem to have been in reality the most significant of the contributing factors.
 'One could have walked faster' was said about its slow passage along the coast.
 The Florizel's engines would seem to have been 'shut-in' or 'throttled' by the Chief Engineer, John V. Reader, for personal family reasons, without the Captain's knowledge (though he did not at any time insist on knowing what was being done with the engines of his ship) and that is probably why the ship was travelling so slowly & was not clear of Cape Race, as it should have been, at the time it ran aground.
 John Reader died in the disaster.
-But enough!
+I understand that the navigation of the ship was most difficult in the darkness, lack of lighthouses & weather conditions.
+The ship's position would in part have been determined by the captain by time travelled and its estimated speed of about 8 knots.
+It would seem that the captain thought that his ship was further south that he in fact was when he changed course, not thru what the open water south of Cape Race but straight onto the rocky coast, But enough!
 My subject is the Volturno!
 The Florizel deserves a page of its own to pull all the data together in a single comprehensive page.
 The fact that the Florizel had earlier carried Volturno survivors to New York is truly what concerns these pages & only that.

 A reprint of an old photo.
 Of Florizel.
 Click the image to see it in a larger size.